 For all intents and purposes, an individual who doesn’t meet the requirements for legal gambling age is committing a crime, whether knowingly or unwittingly and whether the crime is facilitated by underground gambling rings or otherwise.

-Interestingly, you can gamble at offshore operators even if they don’t have a license to operate in your country, but you always must be of the legal age.
+Interestingly, you can gamble through offshore operators who tend to provide a variety of online casinos, poker rooms, and sportsbooks even if they don’t have a license to operate in your state/country.

 This can be an alternative if you are not yet over the age of 21 as you’ll find that many of them only have an 18+ age requirement.
 However, you should always double-check with your local state authorities that it’s legal to do so.